-In 2016, there was an estimated number of 236,500 jobs in the United States for Professor.
+In the United States, there were 236,500 jobs for Professor in 2016.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 22,200 new jobs for Professor by 2026.
-Due to new job openings and attrition, there will be an average of 20,700 job openings in this field each year.
+There will be an estimated 20,700 positions for Professor per year.

 The states with the most job growth for Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 The salary for Professors ranges between about $27,490 and $136,490 a year.

 Professors who work in New York, Wisconsin, or Alaska, make the highest salaries.